-2.2.
+2.3.
 ESG Team

-The Chief Administrative Officer is primarily responsible for maintaining the ESG Framework at the Firm-level, while all HPS investment professionals are collectively responsible for considering and analyzing ESG factors throughout the investment process, as applicable.
+The Chief Administrative Officer is primarily responsible for maintaining the Sustainability Framework at the Firm-level, while all HPS investment professionals are collectively responsible for considering and analyzing ESG factors throughout the investment process, as applicable.

-HPS has a dedicated ESG Team that currently consists of 5 full-time professionals, based in New York and London.
+HPS has a dedicated ESG Team, based in New York and London.
 The team is overseen by the Chief Administrative Officer.
-It provides, among other things, centralized internal and external periodic and ad-hoc reporting, and supports the ESG due diligence process and ongoing monitoring activities, as applicable.
-HPS professionals from various functional areas across the Firm also support HPS's ESG program.
+It provides, among other things, centralized internal and external periodic and ad-hoc reporting to investors and regulators, and supports the ESG due diligence process and ongoing monitoring activities, as applicable.
+The ESG team receives support from other teams within our firm, such as Insurance Solutions, Legal, Compliance, Data Analytics, Risk, Technology, and Internal Audit, as appropriate.

-2.3.
+2.4.
 External Advisory